craftycram/qlockthree/README.md

-# QlockThree - WiFi and OTA Enabled
+# qlockthree - WiFi and OTA Enabled

 This PlatformIO project for ESP32-S3 includes WiFi connectivity and Over-The-Air (OTA) update capabilities.